D-STAR: Gateway V1 control software

 The Gateway V1 software was similar to Gateway G2, and utilized Fedora Core 2+ or Red Hat Linux 9+ OS on a Pentium-grade 2.4 GHz or faster machine.

 IrcDDBGateway

 Gateway software developed by Jonathan Naylor, G4KLX, has a larger network of repeaters and users and is being adopted by former Gateway G2 users as the G2 system is closed source, only supports Icom repeaters, and runs on Centos 5.x which will reach end of life in March 2017. ircDDBGateway operates on the ircDDB and QuadNet2 networks and is licensed under GPL-2.0.

 ircDDBGateway supports Icom controllers and repeaters, as well as homebrew repeaters and hotspots (simplex access points).
 It provides more linking and routing options over the Gateway V1 and G2.

 ircDDBGateway can run on various distributions of Linux and versions of Microsoft Windows.
 Computer requirements can be as simple as a Raspberry Pi.

+DStarGateway

+Refactored ircDDBGateway by Geoffery Merck F4FXL.
+Known to support Icom 3rd Generation repeaters.